The law allows victims of food poisoning to file a lawsuit against the

 Chipotle eventually closed all their locations for a few hours for a food safety meeting, hired a new head of food safety, and implemented a policy that employees have to wash their hands every half hour.
 However, the next year, more than 130 people reported possible norovirus-like symptoms related to a Chipotle in Virginia.

 Another large food chain that has had issues with claims of food poisoning includes The Cheesecake Factory.
-The restaurant chain, known for large portions and their signature cheesecakes, operates more than 100 restaurants, including more than 35 in California.
+The restaurant chain, known for large portions and its signature cheesecakes, operates more than 100 restaurants, including more than 35 in California.

 In 2013, a man ordered a mahi-mahi dish at The Cheesecake Factory.
 The man reportedly felt like something was wrong within minutes of eating the fish.
 He began to feel dizzy, passed out, and fell onto the floor.
 The man was rushed to the emergency room and diagnosed with scombroid poisoning.11